 E-Cigarettes are battery operated devices that heat a liquid, almost always containing nicotine, into an aerosol that the user inhales into their lungs, simulating smoking.

 Facts about E-Cigarettes and Vaping:

 - E-Cigarettes are also known as: ENDS (Electronic Nicotine Delivery Systems), Electronic Vapor Products, Electronic Smoking Devices, Vaporizers, Vape Pens, E-hookahs, E-Cigars, Tank Systems, or Mods.

 - The vast majority of electronic products sold contain nicotine.
 Nicotine is highly addictive, and can cause harm to adolescent brain development, which continues into the early to mid-20s.

 - The e-cigarette aerosol that users breathe from the device and exhale can contain harmful and potentially harmful substances, including nicotine, volatile organic compounds, cancer causing chemicals, and heavy metals.

 - Youth who use e-cigarettes may be more likely to smoke regular cigarettes in the future.

 - E-cigarette use among both youth and young adults has increased considerably in recent years.
 In 2019, half of Maine High School students reported having ever used an electronic vapor product.
-National data from 2018 demonstrated a 78% increase in recent use of ENDs devices by high school students.
+National data from 2018 demonstrated a 78% increase in recent use of e-cigarette devices by high school students.

 - E-cigarette use during pregnancy is not safe.
 Nicotine can damage a baby’s developing brain and lungs.

-- For adults seeking to quit tobacco, there is a limited evidence base which indicates that ENDS may have some potential to act as a cessation tool in some populations for whom either first-line FDA medications are not effective or those who may only be looking to transition away from combustible products.
+- For adults seeking to quit tobacco, there is a limited evidence base which indicates that e-cigarettes may have some potential to act as a cessation tool in some populations for whom either first-line FDA medications are not effective or those who may only be looking to transition away from combustible products.